digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

     heroku login
     ```

 1. To add a free Postgresql database to our Heroku App run the following command.
-The command will associate the database with the app sails-ws and name the add-on sails-ws-pg
+The command will create and associate the database with the app sails-ws and name the add-on sails-ws-pg

     ```bash
     heroku addons:create heroku-postgresql:hobby-dev --app sails-ws --name sails-ws-pg --wait